PSG draws Villefranche in Coupe de France

 Watch the Coupe de France round of 16 LIVE on beIN SPORTS

-PSG knocked out Strasbourg on Thursday (AEDT), although its 2-0 win was marred by a foot injury to star forward Neymar.
+PSG knocked out Strasbourg on Thursday (NZDT), although its 2-0 win was marred by a foot injury to star forward Neymar.

 It is unclear how long the Brazilian will be out of action for, with the next round set to be played on February 5, 6 and 7.